 The certification body arranges independent experts known as peer reviewers (typically fisheries scientists) to review the draft report.
 Third-party scientists approve the selection of peer reviewers to ensure they give an independent review of the assessment.

 Stakeholders do not input at this stage.

 The assessment team will respond to stakeholder, client and peer-reviewer comments in a report called the Public Comment Draft Report.
 This report includes a draft determination of whether the fishery is recommended for certification.
 The certification body will contact you for your comments if you are a registered stakeholder.

-If you wish to object to the determination, you have 15 working days to submit a Notice of Objection after the Final Draft Report is published.
+If you wish to object to the determination, you have 15 working days to submit a Notice of Objection, below, after the Final Draft Report is published.